cnsoft/cocos2d-kamcord-ios/README.md

 ## Introduction

 Kamcord is a built-in gameplay recording technology for iOS.
 This repository contains a Kamcord SDK that works with Cocos2D-1.0.1 and allows you, the game developer, to capture gameplay videos with a very simple API.
-Your users can then replay and share these gameplay videos via Facebook, Twitter, and email.
+Your users can then replay and share these gameplay videos via YouTube, Facebook, Twitter, and email.

 In order to use Kamcord, you need a developer key and developer secret.
 To get these, please email Kevin at <a mailto="kevin@kamcord.com">kevin@kamcord.com</a>.

-Kamcord relies on **iOS 5.0** APIs.
-You can still will run without problem on older version of iOS, although you will not be able to to record video.
+**Kamcord works on iOS 5 and above**.
+You can still will run without problems on older versions of iOS, though you will not be able to to record video.
 Kamcord works on the iPhone 3GS, iPhone 4, iPhone 4S, iPod Touch 3G and 4G, and all iPads.

 This is currently an alpha 0.1.0 build.
 We will be making lots of improvements and adding many features over the next few months.
 We'd love to hear your feedback and thoughts.
-If you have any questions or comments, please don't hesitate to contact us.
+If you have any questions or comments, please don't hesitate to <a href="mailto:kevin@kamcord.com"/>contact us</a>.

 ## A Sample Application

-Before we dive into how to use Kamcord in your own applications, let's run through a quick working example that's set up to run right out the box.
+Before explain how to use Kamcord in your own applications, let's run through a quick example that runs right out the box.
 Open the project located at `Examples/cocos2d-iphone-1.0.1/cocos2d-ios.xcodeproj` and select `RotateWorldTest` from the dropdown.
 Build and run that application and you will see the familiar `RotateWorldTest` from the Cocos2D suite of tests. **Make sure to run the application on a physical device with iOS 5+, not the simulator.
 Video replay does NOT work on the simulator!**

 After 10 seconds, the Kamcord view should appear allowing you to replay a video recording of those first 10 seconds and share that video via Facebook, Twitter, and/or email. `ParticleTest`, `SceneTest`, and `SpriteTest` all work the same way.